 The hidden value of meetings

-During those, apart from having a clear agenda and a shortlist of topics to address, it is important to have different types of participants in order to have a successful outcome from it.
+Those, apart from having a clear agenda and a shortlist of topics to address, it is important to have different types of participants in order to have a successful outcome from it.

 Getting back to the actors/participants of a meeting, there are the ones who promote the ideas, the ones who take the notes, the one who leads the session, the one that promotes introverts to share their own thoughts, and many others we can think of.